Read about the scolarship and Dr J. P. Antovic in serbian here

 The cornerstone of the Jovan P Antovic stipend is the special interaction between fellows from Serbia and Medical Universities and research laboratories from Sweden with scientific and mentoring expertise in the field of thrombosis and hemostasis.
 This close relationship, developed during the course of the fellowship, and continuing throughout the fellows’ career, is enhanced by additional interactions.
 These experiences cultivate a life-long appreciation and enthusiasm for the investigation in the field of thrombosis and hemostasis and will be beneficial for both Fellows and their institutions of origin but also to the hosting institutions.
 Applicants are selected on the basis of an open competition.
 Individuals with demonstrated intellectual and academic achievement are sought.

 - registered postdocs within earlier phases of their postdoc studies but at most within 5 years after obtaining their PhD (some exemptions may be made due to parental leave, sick leave etc, a certificate has to be enclosed).

-primarily (but not obligatorily) at Universities in Serbia (other Universities in the Western Balkan region may be taken into account).
+- registered PhD students with an approved research project and as a rule in the later years of doctoral studies (years 2-4)primarily (but not obligatorily) at Universities in Serbia (other Universities in the Western Balkan region may be taken into account).